Mifa celebrates its 50th anniversary! Read more >

 Mifa offers various aluminium alloys, including aerospace alloys for the aerospace industry.

 Choosing the right aviation aluminium alloy plays a crucial role during the production process of aircraft.
-Tailored for high strength and resilience, these alloys are the backbone of today’s aircraft designs.
+Aerospace aluminium refers to a group of aluminium alloys used in the aerospace industry.
+These alloys have properties like corrosion resistance and a high strength-to-weight ratio, which are of great importance in aviation engineering.
 Each alloy possesses a diverse set of properties that vary for each end application.

 Aluminium profiel